One child in six is cyberbullied; pandemic made it worse

 The study was based on data from 279,000 children and adolescents from 44 countries across Europe, Central Asia and Canada.

-Canada was, however, an exception, where less advantaged youths were more likely to experience bullying.
+But Canada was an exception, where less advantaged youths were more likely to experience bullying.

 Noting that the problem was widespread, the report called for greater efforts to improve awareness.